HARDSHIP LICENSE ATTORNEY IN LOUISIANA

 - The cost of the license itself

-- Court costs
+- Court costs and attorney fees

 - SR22 (high risk) insurance, liability insurance

-- Any fines you incurred
+- Any fines you may have incurred

-Who is ineligible for hardship licenses?
+Who is Ineligible for Hardship Licenses?

 Currently, only holders of Class D and E licenses are eligible for hardship licenses.
 Commercial license holders are not.
 They may, however, petition for their license to be downgraded to a Class D or E license if they are otherwise eligible.
 In this case, they may receive approval for driving a non-commercial vehicle.
-Additionally, if someone has a suspended license from a state other than Louisiana and relocates here, they cannot receive a hardship license.
+Additionally, if someone has a suspended license from a state other than Louisiana and relocates here, they cannot receive a hardship driver’s license.

-Where can I drive with a hardship license?
+Where Can I Drive with a Hardship License?

-- Drivers who refuse to take a DWI test must submit to a 6 month suspension without any license.
+- Drivers who refuse to take a DWI test must submit to a 6-month suspension without any license.

-- If your hardship license resulted from a DWI, and you violate one of the restrictions, you will incur a one year suspension.
+- If your hardship license resulted from a DWI, and you violate one of the restrictions, you will incur a one-year suspension.
 This is in addition to any others you have.

-With years of experience defending those charged with a DWI, Michael J. Vergis knows all the ins and outs on how to fight your case.
+With years of experience defending those charged with a DWI and other violations that may result in a driver’s license suspension, Michael J. Vergis knows all the ins and outs on how to fight your case.
 The status of your driving record is crucial.
 Explore your legal options with us, and call our office at (318) 698-3724 today, or visit our website.